Surveys are a great way to gather information from your subscribers. To create one, navigate to Surveys > Create > Survey.

 First, you need to define the survey's high-level details and format.

 - Give the survey a name.
-Note that this name is for internal purposes only, so only Marketing Automation Professional users will see this name.
+Note that this name is for internal purposes only, so only Communications Professional users will see this name.

 - Enter a Display Name.
 This is the actual title participants will see when taking the survey.

 - Select a folder for this survey.
 By default, surveys are stored in the Main Folder.

 - Check the Show Progress Bar? box if you’d like a progress bar to appear on each page of the survey, which updates as the survey-taker progresses through the survey.

 - Select the fonts to be used for your questions, answers, and instructions.

 - In the Survey Look area, establish the branding and look of the survey by adding logos, images, content, etc.

 NOTE: Be sure to keep the QUESTIONS HERE code in the editor, and place it where the survey questions should appear within the design.